Skip to content

 Note: the target revision is a positional argument. dazzle db downgrade with no arguments steps back one revision.
 Passing a negative integer like -1 as a flag (e.g. dazzle db downgrade --target -1) does not work — use the positional form.

-After applying a migration that creates or drops FK relationships, verify the database state:
+After applying a migration that creates or drops FK relationships — or as a periodic audit of a long-lived database — verify the database state against the DSL:

 Snapshot and restore